kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 lowercase counterparts), or via the `sources.yaml` file.

-This proxy configuration routes policy pulling and pushing, as well as those context-aware capabilities that make use of network, such as obtaining an OCI image digest or Sigstore operations.
+This proxy configuration routes policy pulling and pushing, as well as those context-aware capabilities that make use of the network, such as obtaining an OCI image digest or Sigstore operations.
 Read more about it in our [how-to](https://docs.kubewarden.io/howtos/proxy-configuration) docs.

 ## Versioning of the policy-server cert Secret

-Starting with this release, the Secret that contains the PolicyServer certificate is now versioned via an annotation, to facilitate maintenance and future migrations.
+Starting with this release, the Secret that contains the PolicyServer certificate is now versioned via an annotation, to ease maintenance and future migrations.
 This means that on first install/upgrade of this release, the Secret and certificate will be automatically recreated to match this new scheme.
 This doesn't affect users.